 Added to this is a government focus on financial services from the 1980s onwards, a over-concentration on London that saw smaller regions neglected, brutal exchange rate policies and a wildly inflated currency.
 Then there is the inability to keep up with neighbouring European countries, combined with the coming removal of opportunities presented by being part of the EU.

-When asked whether Boris Johnson’s government was doing enough to revive the industry, Phipson says: “The short answer is this government is not doing anywhere near enough to support manufacturing in this country.
+When asked whether the UK government were doing enough to revive the industry, Phipson says: “The short answer is this government is not doing anywhere near enough to support manufacturing in this country.

 British manufacturing isn't dead, but it is not entering the post-Covid and new Brexit landscape from a position of health.
 Although some of the reasons for that have been beyond the UK's control, others have looked perilously close to managed decline at times.